Who is Eligible

 Applicants who do not meet eligibility criteria should contact a HUD-certified housing counselor to explore other options that may be available.
 Click here to find a HUD-certified housing counselor near you.

-NEW: The California Mortgage Relief Program has expanded to provide assistance with COVID-related loan deferrals or partial claim second mortgages.
+NEW: The California Mortgage Relief Program has expanded to provide assistance with existing partial claims or loan deferrals received during or after January 2020.

 * Maximum assistance per household: $80,000